POC vs Prototype vs MVP: A Comparison Guide

 MVP Use Case Example

-There are many MVP examples as numerous renowned companies started as minimum viable products: Facebook, Spotify, Etsy, Twitter, Zappos, Uber, and many others.
+There are plenty of MVP examples as numerous renowned companies started as minimum viable products: Facebook, Spotify, Etsy, Twitter, Zappos, Uber, and many others.
 So why do you need an MVP?
 To give the product a "test drive" and gradually expand it.

 For instance, an e-commerce store MVP can have a home page, simple navigation, several category pages, product pages, a cart, and checkout.
 Suppose the MVP version of your custom mobile application is well-received.
 In that case, it can be later expanded with product comparisons, blogs, and exquisite features like a virtual try-on or an AI-powered chatbot.